 MCOM 380 Advanced Film Production 3 s.h.
 Designed for students with experience in film production.
 Filmmaking exercises assigned, screened, and discussed.
 Prerequisites: JrS and MCOM 280.

 MCOM 397 Mass Communication Internship 1-15 s.h.
 Full-time/part-time internship experience related to students' academic and career interests in the field of mass communication.
-Faculty sponsor must be a member of the Communication & Media Department qualified in area of internship.
+Faculty sponsor must be a member of the Communication Arts Department qualified in area of internship.
 Internship must involve actual work with bona fide professional organization strongly involved with mass communication.
-Prerequisites: JrS, permission of department, passage of CWE, and 6 s.h. in specific MCOM area (3 s.h.
-200-level) with minimum 2.5 GPA.
+Prerequisites: See department minimum Internship requirements.